Skip to main content

 • Document templating module: tools to create documents based on parameterized templates

-In addition, each thunk designer (with the help of their AI agent) can create their own specialized AI tools (eg: to connect to specific enterprise systems or databases).
-Some of the tools and content collections in a thunk can also be exported as a reusable module, shared with others, and imported for use into another thunk.
+In addition, each thunk designer (with the help of their AI agent) can create their own custom AI tools (eg: to connect to specific enterprise systems or databases).
+Some of the tools and content collections in a thunk can also be exported as a reusable library, shared with others, and imported for use into another thunk.

 3. Intelligent design environment